naclander/uploader/README.md

 Some more server configuration information:

 * TTL - how long files and text strings will remain on the server
-* MAX Size - maximum file size allowed by the serverjjj
+* MAX Upload Size - maximum file size allowed by the server

 ##Example usage

-Below is an example usecase of an Uploader CLI client:
+Example usage of an Uploader CLI client:

 ```
 >> uploader